anmonteiro/aemette/README.md

 ## License

-The `history.cljs` file is licensed under the [EPL](https://github.com/circleci/frontend/blob/master/LICENSE) and property of CircleCI's [frontend](https://github.com/circleci/frontend).
+Parts of this template are originally taken from CircleCI's [frontend](https://github.com/circleci/frontend) and licensed under the [EPL](https://github.com/circleci/frontend/blob/master/LICENSE).
 As such, this disclaimer must appear in code distributed with this template.

 Copyright © 2015 António Nuno Monteiro